27 Aug 2022

 poetry run pytest

-become super easy because all the setup code
+As we can see here format, lint and test become super easy because all the setup code

-is in pyproject.toml
+is in pyproject.toml.

 12 Dec 2020